NonstickAtom972/Grammer2/docs/readme.md

 start of the program:
 :Disp π9872
 Also, if you are using grayscale, you can use the following:
-`Disp '` will set the back buffer.
+`Disp '` will set the front buffer.
-`Disp `will set the front buffer.
+`Disp °`will set the back buffer.

 ### Pt-Change(
 This command is used to draw tilemaps.
 There is currently one